-Dalhousie is pleased to welcome back Morneau Shepell as the presenting sponsor of the event for the third year.
-“We are proud to partner with Dalhousie University in presenting the 2018 Hall of Fame Gala,” says Jeff Alexander, Market Executive at Morneau Shepell.
+Dalhousie is pleased to welcome back Morneau Shepell as the presenting sponsor of the event.
+“We are proud to partner with Dalhousie University in presenting the 2020 Hall of Fame Gala,” says Jeff Alexander, Market Executive at Morneau Shepell.
 “Dalhousie has a long history of excellence, both academically and athletically.
 This partnership is a wonderful opportunity to give back to our community, and an excellent strategic business fit for Morneau Shepell.
 We are pleased to be able to align ourselves with a high-performance and high-recognition brand, while supporting an institution that is educating the leaders of tomorrow.”

 About Morneau Shepell Inc.

 Morneau Shepell is the only human resources consulting and technology company that takes an integrative approach to employee assistance, health, benefits, and retirement needs.
 The Company is the leading provider of Employee and Family Assistance Programs, the largest administrator of pension and benefits plans and the largest provider of integrated absence management solutions in Canada.
 Through health and productivity, administrative, and retirement solutions, Morneau Shepell helps clients reduce costs, increase employee productivity, and improve their competitive position.

 Established in 1966, Morneau Shepell serves more than 20,000 clients, ranging from small businesses to some of the largest corporations and associations in North America.
 With almost 4,000 employees in offices across North America, Morneau Shepell provides services to organizations across Canada, in the United States, and around the globe.
 Morneau Shepell is a publicly-traded company on the Toronto Stock Exchange (TSX: MSI).
 For more information, visit morneaushepell.com.